What is a Bilirubin in Urine Test?

 What is it used for?

-A bilirubin in urine test is often part of a urinalysis, a test that measures different cells, chemicals, and other substances in your urine.
-Urinalysis is often included as part of a routine exam.
-This test may also be used to check for liver problems.
+A bilirubin in urine test is often part of a urinalysis, a test that measures different cells, chemicals, and other substances in your urine (pee).
+Urinalysis is often used to check your general health.
+It can also help diagnose liver problems and many other medical conditions.

 Why do I need a bilirubin in urine test?

-Your health care provider may have ordered a bilirubin in urine test as part of your regular checkup, or if you have symptoms of liver disease.
-These symptoms include:
+Your health care provider may have ordered a bilirubin in urine test as part of your regular checkup.
+The test may also be ordered if you have symptoms of a liver condition, gallbladder disease, or a problem with your bile ducts (the small tubes that carry bile out of your liver).
+These symptoms may include:

 - Jaundice, a condition that causes your skin and eyes to turn yellow

-Because bilirubin in urine can indicate liver damage before other symptoms appear, your health care provider may order a bilirubin in urine test if you are at a higher risk for liver damage.
-Risk factors for liver disease include:
+Bilirubin in urine can be an early sign of liver damage.
+It may even show up before you have symptoms.
+So, your provider may order a bilirubin in urine test if you have a high risk for liver damage or disease because of:

 What happens during a bilirubin in urine test?